 This self catering Gite was built 250 years ago and has immense character and charm.

-Once home to a farm labourer and his family, La Maison Perigordine has been renovated to retain many original features such as exposed beams, large fireplaces, a beautful wooden staircase climbing to the eaves and floors of stone, tile and wood.
+Once home to a farm labourer and his family, La Maison Perigordine has been extensively renovated to retain many original features such as exposed beams, large fireplaces, a beautiful wooden staircase climbing to the eaves and floors of stone, tile and wood.

 One double en suite bedroom and two single bedrooms make this ideal for family holidays in this part of France.